 Sephora Beauty Class as a successful initiative to help Chinese consumers learn about perfumes

-Sephora provides an online page which introduces their perfumes and educates buyers about them, named “Sephora Beauty Class”.
+Sephora provides an online page that introduces their perfumes and educates buyers about them, named “Sephora Beauty Class”.

 This helps Chinese consumers learn the right description of the product and how long they can expect the scent to last.